Xytrizareal/uploading-service/README.md

 ## Other Information
 We do not recommend using this service on your own server, as it is highly recommended to use the official service instead until we release a stable version of the service.
+If you still would like to, we recommend raising the upload filesize to atleast 5GB.

 ## Credits
 - Xytriza - Developer and Owner of the service